stevenlaitran/steen-resume/README.md

 # Steen Resume
-Steen Resume is a simple resume template built with LaTeX
+This is a simple resume framework written in LaTeX.
+Geared towards quick changes and easy compiliation, it is meant to easily update and change a resume compiled through a make command.

 # To build
 Requires: A LaTeX distribution and GNU Make

-run `Make` lol, it will compile a pdf file in the output directory
+Commands:

+1) `make`

-`make clean` will remove all files within the output except for the example pdf
+2) `make clean` will remove all files within the output except for the example pdf

 # Example
 TBA